Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/navigate/introduction.rst

-The first button renders a still image of the Objects in the 3D view without displaying the grid, axes, etc. It uses the same *Draw* mode as the 3D view, so it's rather useful if someone asks to see the wireframe of an Object you're working on.
+The first button renders a still image of the Objects in the 3D view without displaying the grid, axes, etc. It uses the same *Draw* mode as the 3D view, so it is rather useful if someone asks to see the wireframe of an Object you are working on.

 The second button will render an animation of the 3D View, making it useful for making preview renders of animations.
 The animation will be saved in the